 Peer Mentoring Program

-This 2022-23 academic year, we are piloting a peer-mentoring program to connect first-year and transfer students to upper-level students in the Walter Scott, Jr. College of Engineering.
-This year’s pilot focuses on civil and environmental engineering students.
-We hope to expand the program college-wide in Fall 2023.
+This 2023-24 academic year, we are excited to offer the peer-mentoring program again to connect first-year and transfer students to upper-level students in the Civil & Environmental Engineering department of the Walter Scott, Jr. College of Engineering.
+We will be accepting applications for third, fourth, and fifth year peer mentors in mid-September 2023.

 Why is there a peer mentoring program?